Health care and water supply for South Sudanese refugees

 More and more people from crisis-riden South Sudan continue to flee to the Democratic Republic of the Congo.
 In the north eastern part of the country, the Ituri and Haute Uélé provinces have been most affected by the large number of refugees.

 Communities in Malteser International’s project region have also been affected by the crisis, especially the health zones Aba and Adi.
-There are still no refugee camps in these areas, because the refugees have had to settle in schools, churches, provisional shelters, and in part with host families.
+Though some refugees have been accomodated in camps, many have had to settle in schools, churches, provisional shelters, and with host families.
 Here, water needed for cooking and personal hygiene is mostly collected from open water sources such as rivers and streams.
 However, due to high population density, these water sources are easily polluted, representing a serious health hazard for the communities.
 In order to minimize this risk, measures are being taken to improve water supply and purification.
 In addition, facilities for the disposal of waste are created in order to prevent further contamination of water and the living environment of the people.

 Refugees are mostly weakened and injured when they arrive in DR Congo.
 This has led to an increase in the number of patients in the Aba and Adi health zones.
 These patients usually don't have enough money to bear the costs of treatment and medication.
 That is why we offer financial support to the health centers and hospitals in the region and provide them with medicine kits.
 This ensures that refugees and returnees receive free basic health care.